getnamingo/registrar/README.md

 ## Introduction

-**Namingo Registrar Platform**, built atop [FOSSBilling](https://fossbilling.org/), transforms the system into a comprehensive and open-source [ICANN](https://icann.org/) accredited registrar management system.
-It provides a powerful and flexible solution for managing domain names as an ICANN accredited registrar, adhering to the stringent standards set by ICANN.

-Using Namingo, businesses can streamline domain management operations, enhance efficiency, and reduce costs.

-For our [WHMCS](https://www.whmcs.com/) version, please visit [Namingo Registrar WHMCS](https://github.com/getnamingo/registrar-whmcs).
+**Namingo Registrar** is an open-source domain registrar management system built for ICANN-accredited registrars.
+It helps you manage domains efficiently, stay compliant with ICANN requirements, and reduce operational costs.

+**Namingo Registrar** works with either [FOSSBilling](https://fossbilling.org/) or [WHMCS](https://www.whmcs.com/), giving you the flexibility to choose the platform that fits your workflow.

 ## Get Involved